apache/sling-site/src/main/jbake/content/documentation/bundles/rendering-content-default-get-servlets.md

 and should be self-explaining.
 One common use is to disable some of the default renderings listed below, as they might not be useful or desired on production systems.

+If not otherwise mentioned for specific renderings the servlet does not support conditional requests as specified by [RFC 7232](https://tools.ietf.org/html/rfc7232) (i.e. the `If-....` request headers are disregarded and the response will neither contain `ETag` nor `Last-Modified` headers).

 # Default renderings

 ## Default JSON rendering